melquip/webapi-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

-- [ ] Mention two parts of Express that you learned about this week.
+- [x] Mention two parts of Express that you learned about this week.
+* The first was using express to create a server and the second was express.Router() to define our API's routes.
+We also learned about middlewares!

-- [ ] Describe Middleware?
+- [x] Describe Middleware?
+* Middleware is what we call functions that reside between the begining and the end result of a route.
+We can use middleware to approve, change or stop requests that are not well-formed.

-- [ ] Describe a Resource?
+- [x] Describe a Resource?
+* A resource is any document or piece of data in that document.

-- [ ] What can the API return to help clients know if a request was successful?
+- [x] What can the API return to help clients know if a request was successful?
+* An API can send a status of 200, which means OK.
+It can also send a message in the response!

-- [ ] How can we partition our application into sub-applications?
+- [x] How can we partition our application into sub-applications?
+* We can use different files for the different kinds of routes we have, making each one independent of the others, with express routing.
+We can also separate our server from the client application into two different deployments, which would require the server to use cors().

 ## Project Setup